 Framing

-The largest single inspection.
-Verifies all structural framing, shear panels, hold-downs, and connections before walls are closed up.
+The biggest inspection.
+Highest failure rate.
+All structural framing, shear panels, hold-downs, and connections before walls close up.
+Double-check everything before you call it in.
+Seriously.

 5